sinnlosername/NBTagAPI/README.md

 NBTag is a short NBT Tag API for Bukkit.

 Features:
-- Edit NBT Tags live (Reflections)
+- Edit NBT Tags (using Reflection)
-- Very small
+- Lightweight
-- Get NBT Tags of Entity's & ItemStack's
+- Get NBT Tags of Entities & ItemStacks

 # Example